JosephManalo/FitFlow-ACP-Final-Project/README.md

 ### Project Overview

-FitFlow is a **Gym Management System** is designed to streamline and automate the administrative tasks of a gym.
+FitFlow is a **Gym Management System** designed to streamline and automate the administrative tasks of a gym.
 It enables gym owners to efficiently manage memberships, process payments, and track member information, while offering users easy access to their membership details and trainer interactions.
 With a user-friendly interface, FitFlow ensures smooth operations for both admins and members, making gym management hassle-free.

 ### Features: